The Real truth: Introduction

 \section{Introduction}

 Many-valued logics date back to the very early development of mathematical logic.
-The real unit interval $[0,1]$ since has been a favorite set of truth values.
-Among $[0,1]$-valued logics, \textit{\L ukasiewicz logic} occupies a predominant place (see e.g.\@ \cite{Hajek}, \cite{Panti}).
-Initially motivated by philosophic considerations and scientific curiosity, \L ukasiewicz logic has received considerable attention by philosophers and computer scientists working on fuzzy logics, approximate reasoning or other forms of non-classical reasoning.
-On the algebraic side, the study of \L ukasiewicz logic led to the notion of MV-algebra.
+The real unit interval $[0,1]$ has in particular been a favorite set of truth values.
+Among $[0,1]$-valued logics, \textit{\L ukasiewicz logic} occupies a predominant place (see e.g.\@ \cite{Hajek}).
+Initially motivated by philosophical considerations and scientific curiosity, \L ukasiewicz logic has received considerable attention by philosophers and computer scientists working on fuzzy logics, approximate reasoning or other forms of non-classical reasoning.
+On the algebraic side, the study of \L ukasiewicz logic led to the notion of an MV-algebra.
 C.C.
 Chang first showed that MV-algebras provide a complete semantics for \L ukasiewicz logic.
 See \cite{Chang1},~\cite{Chang2}.

 \textit{Continuous logic} makes its first appearence in \cite{BYU}.
 Its propositional fragment extends \L ukasiewicz logic.
 See, for instance, the overview in \cite{BYP}.
 In spite of appearing just an extension of \L ukasiewicz logic, continuous logic has an independent origin and different motivations.
 Actually, it builds on a field of research, initiated in the 1980's by Henson and continued by a number of authors, on the model theory of so called \textit{metric structures}.
-Roughly speaking, these are first order versions of higher order structures (like Banach spaces, Banach algebras, probability spaces, etc.) that arise in functional analysis or probability theory.
+Continuous logic provides a suitable logical setting for dealing with structures like Banach spaces, Banach algebras, probability algebras, etc. that arise in functional analysis or probability theory.
+See \cite{BYBHU}.

 As the origin of continuous logic lies in model theory, issues like developing deduction systems and studying their completeness have been somewhat postponed.
 A completeness theorem for continuous predicate logic appears in \cite{BYP}.
 The authors make use of results from~\cite{BYrv}, where a completeness result for propositional continuous logic is derived from the corresponding result for \L ukasiewicz logic.